openshift/cluster-version-operator/docs/user/reconciliation.md

 The cluster-version operator will panic if spec.selector is set because there are no clear use-cases for setting it in release manifests.

-Subsequent updates:
+Subsequent upgrades:

 * The cluster-version operator is currently unable to delete and recreate a Job to track changes in release manifests.
 Please avoid making changes to Job manifests until the cluster-version operator supports Job delete/recreate.
-* A Job's spec.selector will never be updated because spec.selector is immutable.
+* A Job's spec.selector will never be upgraded because spec.selector is immutable.